 - Adequate staffing to address maintenance.
-After many years of collecting data the National Recreation Park Association and Oregon Recreation Park Association have determined a formula that determines staffing levels to maintain park facilities, which is every 12-14 developed acres it require (1 FTE) to maintain park assets at a level two.
-Using this formula method the City would need a park crew of 14 FTE to maintain assets at a level two.
-That said, current staffing levels the City is unable to maintain at a level two.
-It is recommend hiring 2 FTE to assist with park maintenance and continue to utilize volunteer and seasonal staff. - ➤ Continue the use of seasonal employees to address peak season needs.
+After many years of collecting data, the National Recreation Park Association and Oregon Recreation Park Association have determined a formula that determines staffing levels to maintain park facilities which is every 12 -14 developed acres it require (1 FTE) to maintain park assets at a level two.
+Using this formula method, the City would need a park crew of 14 FTE to maintain assets at a level two.
+That said, at current staffing levels, the City is unable to maintain at a level two.
+It is recommend hiring two FTE to assist with park maintenance and continue to utilize volunteer and seasonal staff. - Example 2 Continue the use of seasonal employees to address peak season needs.
 Coos Bay uses seasonal maintenance employees to address peak season demands.
 Although less skilled than permanent staff, seasonal employees are a cost-effective means of providing basic maintenance tasks.
 As with seasonal recreation positions, seasonal maintenance positions can also provide summer job opportunities for youth. - ➤ Computerized Maintenance Management Software System.

-The Operations Division tracks maintenance costs by facility and activity, and has done so for many years.
-However, this method of tracking is done manually and is very time consuming for tracking assets.
-Maintenance software system have many benefits, cost tracking, inventory monitoring, budget projection, planned development, etc. Operations division has received finance department old laptops, which will allow the maintenance crew leaders to be mobile when a maintenance management tracking system is obtained, it will also allow for GIS capability for locating utilities.
+The Operations Division tracks maintenance costs by facility and activity, and it has done so for many years.
+However, this method of tracking is done manually, and it is very time consuming for tracking assets.
+Maintenance software system have many benefits, cost tracking, inventory monitoring, budget projection, planned development, etc. The Operations Division has received the Finance Department's old laptops which will allow the maintenance crew leaders to be mobile when a maintenance management tracking system is obtained, and it will also allow for GIS capability for locating utilities.
 This would require administrative staff (1 FTE) to input and monitor the maintenance software system.

-Continue to develop the Department's Best Management Practices program for pest management.
-Coos Bay uses a variety of pest management strategies, to manage invasive species.
+➤ Continue to develop the Department's Best Management Practices program for pest management.
+Coos Bay uses a variety of pest management strategies to manage invasive species.
 The City should continue to use Best Management Practices and innovative strategies for pest management as part of the City's overall sustainability goals.